 Address: 47th/50th Street, New York

 September 11th marked the day the world changed as 2,983 people lost their lives in the terrorist attack on the Twin Towers.
-The first signs of America's vulnerability, two huge, reflective pools with cascading waterfalls are set in a plaza surrounded by white oak trees where the names of the victims are engraved on bronze panels.
+The first signs of America's vulnerability, two huge, reflective pools with cascading waterfalls are set in surrounded by white oak trees where the names of the victims are engraved on bronze panels.

 Address: Albany Street, Manhattan, New York